sandroandric/Brain-Grounded-Axes-for-Reading-and-Steering-LLM-States/README.md

 # Brain-Grounded Axes Reproducibility Repo

-This folder contains the analysis scripts, metadata, and paper sources needed to reproduce the results in the accompanying arXiv submission.
+This folder contains the analysis scripts and metadata needed to reproduce the core results.

 ## Contents